OpenTermsArchive/contrib-versions/Foxnews/Privacy Policy.md

 **Sensitive Information.** We ask that you not send us, and you not disclose, any sensitive personal information (such as social security numbers, information related to racial or ethnic origin, political opinions, religion or other beliefs, health, criminal background or trade union membership) on or through the Fox News Services or otherwise.

-7) CONTACT US
+Contact Us

 If you have questions about this Privacy Policy, please contact us at:

 Email: ldepartment@foxnews.com

 Mail:
 Fox News Network, LLC
 1211 Avenue of the Americas, 15th Floor
 New York, NY 10036
 Attention: Legal Department